lter/lterwg-resilience/README.md

 Briefly describe the purpose of each script (or folder of scripts) here as you create them!

 - "retrieve-mswep-ppt-data.R" - script for retreiveing daily precipitation data for sites from MSWEP
+- "01_harmonize.R" - script for harmonizing raw data into a single data table

 ## Supplementary Resources